pekelund-dev/codex-test/docs/prod-environment.md

   -var "bucket_name=pklnd-receipts"
 ```

+> Passing `-var "protect_services=..."` is accepted for backward compatibility but has no effect on the current Terraform reso
+urces.

 After apply, note the outputs for bucket name, Artifact Registry repositories, service accounts, and the `config_secret` entry.
 Add a single secret version that stores your sensitive values as JSON so you stay within the Secret Manager free tier:

 ```json